ItalianoFrançaisDeutschEnglish

 1.8.
 Decline of the living body.

-It is now manifest that the civilizational process, above all in the West, has produced the decay of bodily capacities. ¶ Postural collapse: from upright shoulders to universal kyphosis; muscular atrophy: from spontaneous tonicity to flaccidity; strength is no longer needed, the exoskeleton is dreamed of; rigidity of facial expression: from expressive mobility to the screen-face, the smile extinguished; loss of motor grace: from fluid movements to mechanical gestures; metabolic dysregulation: the body, once conformed to scarcity, collapses in artificial abundance, oscillating between deficiency and excess; loss of balance and proprioception: from natural tightrope walker to the body stumbling on the uniform sidewalk; reduction of breath: from the full diaphragm that sustained physical activity, speech, song, to the short thoracic breath, companion of anxiety and immobility. ¶ The body becomes a functional residue, adapted to seat and screen, sustained by drugs and prostheses.
-Its degeneration is already commodity — diets, fitness, surgeries, supplements, respirators — in a market without limits.
-Health care is the core of the system’s narrative, with charity as its most enticing form: the industry of the sick body presenting itself as gift. ¶ Less noticed and studied, but no less worrying, is the substantial disappearance of singing and dancing, which for millennia have accompanied the lives of men and women.
-These were not skills, but forms of presence.
+The decay of bodily capacities associated with the civilizational process, most notably in the West, is now manifest. ¶ Postural collapse: from upright shoulders to prevalent kyphosis; muscular atrophy: from spontaneous tonicity to widespread hypotonia; strength is no longer needed, the exoskeleton is dreamed of; reduction of spontaneous facial expression: from expressive mobility to the screen-face, the smile is extinguished; loss of motor grace: from fluid movements to the mechanization of gesture; metabolic dysregulation: the body, conformed to scarcity, fails in the face of artificial food abundance, oscillating between deficiency and excess; loss of balance and proprioceptive sensitivity: from children crossing a ditch on a bamboo cane to frequent stumbling on the uniform sidewalk; reduction of breath: from the full diaphragm, which accompanied physical activity, speech, and song, to short, thoracic breathing, a companion of anxiety and immobility. ¶ To these aspects is joined a more subtle and precocious decline: the functional atrophy of tactile and cutaneous sensitivity—which begins in earliest infancy, with the progressive cessation of the practice of carrying infants in bodily contact—the first and fundamental environment of communication and sense of presence, both in intraspecific and extraspecific relationships, particularly with other mammals. ¶ The skin is known to be tissue of the same origin as the nervous system and in some way part of it; its atrophy is a limitation of access to a primary form of enjoyment, intelligence, and relation. ¶ The body becomes a functional residue, adapted to the seat and the screen, sustained by drugs and prostheses.
+Its degeneration is already merchandise—diets, fitness, surgeries, supplements, respiratory devices—in a boundless market.
+Health is the core of the system's narrative, with charity as its most enticing form: the industry of the sick body presenting itself as a gift. ¶ Less noted and studied, but no less worrying, is the substantial disappearance of singing and dancing, which for millennia accompanied the lives of men and women.
+They were not skills, but forms of presence.
 People sang and danced everywhere: in groups or alone, young and old, in everyday gestures or in rites of passage—births, deaths, weddings, celebrations.
-These were shared and continuous practices that united work, nourishment, mourning, and celebration.
+They were shared and continuous practices that united work, nourishment, mourning, and celebration.
 In individual singing, presence revealed all its richness.
-Dance, even when only hinted at, signaled the vitality of the body.
-Today, these practices, or rather these joys, have disappeared from real life.
-They survive, disfigured, in the entertainment industry, among the many already absorbed — or destined to be absorbed — by combinatorial logic.
+Dance, even just hinted at, signaled the vitality of the body.
+Today these practices, or rather these joys, have disappeared from real life.
+They survive, disfigured, in the show and entertainment industry, among the many already absorbed—or destined to be—by combinatorial logic.

 Index Anthology